daisyliu0225/Software_HW2_React/assignment2/README.md

 ### Others (Optional)

 - I thought that props was hard but it was easier than I thought and surprisingly convenient.
 - This assignment is harder than I thought.
+The main reason is that if the components are designed badly, things get messed up.
+- Why are the firebase manuals sooooo messed up?
+Many of the functions are not so clearly explained or the examples cannot even run.
+Many examples tried pop error messages concerning that the function does not exist.

 ### Versions